Tom Shires: Career

 Shires served his residency at the Parkland Memorial Hospital in Dallas.
 He worked at the U.S. Naval Medical Research Institute in Bethesda (1949–1950) and as a surgeon in the U.S. Navy on the hospital ship USS Haven (1953–55).
 In 1957, he joined the faculty of the University of Texas Southwestern Medical School in Dallas, becoming chair of surgery in 1961.
 During his time in Dallas, he worked with the Dallas Fire Department to initiate one of the country's earliest paramedic systems.

 In 1974, he briefly served as chair of surgery at the University of Washington in Seattle.
 Shires then became chair of surgery at Cornell University Medical College in New York in 1975, where he also served as dean and provost of medicine (1987–91).
 At Cornell, he was instrumental in establishing a trauma centre and, in 1976, a burns centre.
 Now part of the NewYork-Presbyterian Hospital/Weill Cornell Medical Center, the burns centre has become an internationally recognised facility which is among the busiest in the USA, treating a thousand patients annually.
 He was also involved in reorganising New York's emergency services.

 From 1991 to 1995, Shires chaired the surgery department at Texas Tech University Health Sciences Center in Lubbock.
 He then served as director of the Trauma Institute at the University of Nevada at Las Vegas, a post he held until his death.

 Assassination of John F. Kennedy

 After President John F. Kennedy was shot in 1963, Shires was brought to Parkland Memorial Hospital from Galveston where he was speaking, by a NASA jet.
 Shires was then chief of surgery, and it was he who issued the statement that the president had been dead on arrival at the hospital.
 Shires successfully operated on John Connally, the Governor of Texas, who was also wounded in the assassination.
+These events coincidentally occurred on Shires’ birthday.
 He later also operated unsuccessfully on gunman Lee Harvey Oswald after he was shot by Jack Ruby.
+Shires later coincidentally died on Oswald’s birthday.